dowobeha/yupik-parser/README.md

 > **qamani** *қамани* /qɑ.'mɑː.ni/ — (demonstrative adverb, localis case, obscured) in there <br> (*Badten et al, 2008*)

+This code wraps a (foma)[https://fomafst.github.io/] morphological analyzer to provide morphological analyses for every word in a corpus.
+The corpus must be a text file containing one sentence per line.
+It should work even if you haven’t removed punctuation from words.

+For each word, the code prints a line that provides:
+- The number of analyses for that word
+- The surface form of the word as it was actually analyzed (possibly lowercased, with any punctuation removed)
+- The position of the word in the corpus (sentence number and word number within the sentence)
+- The possible number of analyses for this sentence (calculated as the product over the number analyses of each word in the sentence)
+- The original surface form of the word as it occurred in the sentence (original casing, possibly includes punctuation)
+- The list of all analyses for that word

 ## How to compile